-Intel® SDK for OpenCL™ applications for Windows* provides integrated development environment for Microsoft* Windows* applications for mobile and desktop client systems.
-If you wish to target your OpenCL applications for Linux* systems or other server and embedded configurations, you can use Intel® SDK for OpenCL™ for Linux* or Intel® Media Server Studio.
-Additional Intel SDK for OpenCL applications options are available at https://software.intel.com/en-us/intel-opencl.
+Intel® SDK for OpenCL™ Applications for Windows* provides integrated development environment for Microsoft* Windows* applications for mobile and desktop client systems.
+If you wish to target your OpenCL applications for Linux* systems or other server and embedded configurations, you can use Intel® SDK for OpenCL™ Applications for Linux*, Intel® System Studio for Linux*, or Intel® Media Server Studio.
+Additional Intel SDK for OpenCL Applications options are available at https://software.intel.com/en-us/intel-opencl.

 About the Intel® SDK for OpenCL™ Applications

 Intel® SDK for OpenCL™ Applications is a software tool suite that enables development of OpenCL applications via well-known integrated development environments, targeting the Intel® Architecture processors with the Intel® Processor Graphics.

 Intel SDK for OpenCL Applications has the following capabilities:

 - OpenCL C kernel code compilation and analysis

 - OpenCL C kernel and host code debugging and performance profiling

 - Integration into Microsoft* Visual Studio* and Eclipse* IDEs for application development

 Which Version of the Intel® SDK for OpenCL™ Applications Should I Use?